E. P. Bottley

-In the 1930s, the couple took over Gregory's..
-They expanded the firm to supply museums, universities and private collectors.
+In the 1930s, the couple took over Gregory's.
+They expanded the firm to supply museums, universities and private collectors, supplying quality gemstones and minerals to their good friend Alfred Lyndhurst Pocock the renowned London based Fabergé carver, in turn the Bottley's amassed a large collection of Pocock's work that they displayed and exhibited in the course of their work.

-Bottley died in 1980.
-Winifred carried on the business after his death.